custom METAL WORK & SCREENS

 Designed and manufactured right here in Australia, we provide visionary architects and interior designers with the means of adding elemental style and textures to their creations.

 Fabrication and form comes together with custom screens.
 We are inspired by the endless design possibilities and understand how a space can change through the addition of clever partitions.

 We work with all types of materials including metal, rope and glass to give your project a unique edge.

 Two koi were lasercut from aluminium and then powder-coated and pinned to Vitrapanel to create the striking four-storey-high 3D koi mural based on Nanami Cowdry’s intricate drawings.

 Lavishly sculpted metal lily pads that cascade down a gold mosaic wall were produced for Canterbury Leagues Club.
 Di Emme artisans. also fabricated water vessels from fibreglass with gold-metallic coated interiors and black exteriors.

 Di Emme fabricated, hand-painted and positioned the rope partitions.
 Shades of blue were cleverly applied so the rope looks dip-dyed.
-In the final installation, the rope would appear to pass through the wooden frames and the nested whiteboards and monitors.
+In the final installation, the rope appears to pass through the wooden frames and the nested whiteboards and monitors.

 Perforated screen with punched aluminium

 Di Emme created the elaborate memorial wall in Merrylands RSL foyer for Quattro Architects.
 The Marmorino-finished wall has a stencil-applied stucco contrast depicting army, navy, air force, and nursing personnel.

 A curtain of suspended metal cutouts completes the piece.
 The cut shapes, taken from the club logo, are finished in reflective stainless steel and bronze and brass anodised aluminium.